nr072/Quip/README.md

 #### Serving the page

 Using Python 2,
-you can run the following command in the Command Prompt or the terminal and then access the page at 127.0.0.1:8000 in your browser:
+you can run the following command in the Command Prompt or a terminal and then access the page at `http://127.0.0.1:8000` in your browser:

 ```
 python2 -m SimpleHTTPServer
 ```

-Using Python 3,
+Using Python 3:
-you can run the following command in the Command Prompt or the terminal and then access the page at 127.0.0.1:8000 in your browser:

 ```
 python3 -m http.server